didiersmith/steve/chapters/operation-hearts-and-minds.md

 "So why don't you just replace him with a magic 8 ball?"
 Filbert asked, curiously.

 "There was a referendum along those lines a few years ago," Sullivan replied, smiling.
-"A ouija board, actually.
+"A Ouija board, actually.
 It failed to pass.
 Turns out, people really like having a human to blame.
 That's his main job."

 "How long has the current guy had the position for?" asked Stacy II.